MABeeskow/PySILLS/README.md

 PyPitzer allows thermodynamic modeling of fluid inclusion systems based on the Pitzer model.
 The quantification of those systems requires microthermometric data as well as element/Na ratios from LA-ICP-MS experiments.
 PyPitzer is able to calculate precise concentrations of fluid inclusion compositions for also complex multi-element systems.
-The calculated results of PyPitzer can be imported in PySILLS.
-It is planned to integrate PyPitzer in PySILLS in the future.
+It is possible to use an already fully implemented version of PyPitzer in PySILLS or to use it externally which means that the user can export the necessary LA-ICP-MS data and import then the calculated Na concentrations.

 [PyPitzer](https://github.com/pypitzer/pypitzer)